cjazz/cjazz.github.io/_posts/2019-11-13-Swift-URLConnection-Combine.md

 <span style="font-size:12pt">URLSession is like the bread and butter of many iOS Apps today.
 Use of it has evolved over time in context of consuming JSON.
 From leveraging JSONSerialization().jsonObject, to JSONDecoder() / JSONEncoder(), it's all part of the history in the iOS world.</span>

-<span style="font-size:12pt">Apple introduced Combine, a new Framework at [WWDC2019](https://developer.apple.com/videos/play/wwdc2019/722/).
+<span style="font-size:12pt">Apple introduced Combine, a new Framework at [WWDC2019](https://developer.apple.com/videos/play/wwdc2019/722/).</span>

-It can be used in a number of ways including making async netowork calls, and a few more rich use cases.</span>
+<span style="font-size:12pt">It can be used in a number of ways including making async netowork calls, and a few more rich use cases.</span>

-<span style="font-size:12pt">I've put together an app that demonstrates using Combine to make web calls (JSON consumption).</span>
+<span style="font-size:12pt">I've put together an app
+that demonstrates using Combine to make web calls (JSON consumption).</span>

 ![](https://cjazz.github.io/assets/images/Swift-URLSession-Combine.png)